Style

 1 / 3

-An awkward corner is NBD when you consider it for a gallery wall scene.
-Frame a tight breakfast nook with black-and-white family photos (like this one on Elle Decor) to create dimension and help add interest to a tight area.
-(Image credit: Ellie Arciaga Lillstrom)
+An awkward corner is NBD when you consider it for a gallery wall.
+Frame a tight breakfast nook with funky art you love (like this colorful scene in Seattle) to create dimension and help add interest to a tight area.

 Gallery walls are known to be a big of a crap shoot where it feels like anything goes.
 If that free for all makes your type A self twitch, there’s another way to get the collected look without the “mess”.
 Keeping things tidy and neat is the perfect solution to organized chaos.
 Try lining the whole display up at the bottom, or plot out a square or rectangle and fill in that shape edge to edge.